AlexErlewein/SpellSmut/docs/Extraction/WEAPONS_ARMOR_ICONS_DEEP_DIVE.md

 ## Conclusion

 The weapons and armor icons in SpellForce Platinum Edition follow a complex categorization system where most equipment uses the standard `ui_item` category with 8x8 grids of 32x32px icons.
+Armor icons, however, appear to have the same size as spell icons (64x64px), which is different from standard item icons (32x32px).
+This suggests armor icons may be categorized under the `spell` category or use spell-sized dimensions.

-However, the existence of an `itm` category with potentially different extraction parameters represents a special case that requires further investigation to ensure proper extraction and display in the modding tools.
+The `itm` category uses a 16x16 grid pattern of 16x16px icons (256 icons per atlas), confirmed through analysis and extraction.
+This is a special case that requires specific extraction parameters to ensure proper display in the modding tools.

 The main challenge lies in the missing direct mapping between game data and specific atlas numbers, requiring a fallback system that tries multiple potential locations for each icon.
-Understanding the `itm` category's specific extraction parameters is crucial for complete weapon and armor icon support.
+Understanding the `itm` category's specific extraction parameters and confirming armor icon dimensions is crucial for complete weapon and armor icon support.